Jessica Jackson: Career

 Jessica Jackson was elected to the Mill Valley City Council in November 2013, becoming the youngest ever elected official in Marin County.
-In 2015, she was elected to serve as Mayor of Mill Valley.
-In addition to her duties on the Mill Valley City Council, Jackson served as Mill Valley's representative to the Association of Bay Area Governments.
-She also served as a board member of the American Constitution Society Bay Area chapter.
+In 2015, she was rotated in off of City Council (not an election, as City Council rotates Mayoral terms), as Mayor of Mill Valley.
+In addition to her duties on the Mill Valley City Council, Jackson was Mill Valley's representative to the Association of Bay Area Governments.
+She also was a board member of the American Constitution Society Bay Area chapter.

 Jackson began her career as a human rights attorney at the Habeas Corpus Resource Center in San Francisco, California, where she represented California death row inmates in their appeals.
 Jackson met Van Jones during a chance meeting and began talking with him and a law school friend, Matt Haney, about criminal justice reform.
 Over breakfast they scribbled ideas on a napkin which later led to the formation of #cut50.
 In 2015, she joined with Jones to co-found #cut50, an organization focused on bipartisan solutions to criminal justice reform issues.
 While leading her national initiative, #cut50, Jessica helped ban the shackling of jailed pregnant women in 14 states.
 Her “Dignity for Incarcerated Women” campaign enlisted formerly incarcerated women and dozens of celebrities to deepen the focus on women's issues.
 At the helm of #cut50, Jessica built the biggest national grassroots network for bipartisan reform, #cut50's Empathy Network.
 She also produced the first-ever Bipartisan Criminal Justice Summit, attracting leaders as diverse as Newt Gingrich and then Attorney General Eric Holder.
-Jackson handed over her leadership role at #cut50 to focus on her job at Reform Alliance, but currently serves in a supportive role at #cut50.
+Jackson handed over her leadership role at #cut50 to focus on her job at Reform Alliance, but is in a supportive role at #cut50.

 Jackson worked with #cut50, members of Congress, and the Trump Administration to develop and pass the First Step Act of 2018.

 In 2019 she stepped down from the Mill Valley Council and moved to Alexandria, Virginia, to become the Chief Advocacy Officer at Reform Alliance, an organization committed to reforming supervision laws across the country.
 She is tutoring Kim Kardashian in law.

-Jackson currently serves as Chief Executive Officer of REFORM Alliance.
+Jackson is chief executive officer of REFORM Alliance.